GodotMisogi/johnny/content/post/category-theory/index.md

 ## Introduction

 I studied category theory with `Vyn` from Bartosz Milewski's book/blog _Category Theory For Programmers_ in 2020, after a brief introduction from my course in _Advanced Algebra_ at HKUST.
-Eventually we realised it's just a scam to study mathematical concepts from primary school to itself.
+Eventually we realised it's just a scam to study mathematical concepts starting from primary school to itself.
 I list the concepts from memory which I usually find difficult to recall here, with attempted proofs without reference.
 The concepts are presented in the temporal sequence of standard mathematical education.

 Some notation: